konveyor/enhancements/enhancements/non-admin/cam-non-admin-design.md

 The operator should be capable of updating/reverting the two types of installations when the configuration parameter is changed.

-### Version Skew Strategy

-How will the component handle version skew with other components?
-What are the guarantees?
-Make sure this is in the test plan.

-Consider the following in developing a version skew strategy for this
-enhancement:
-- During an upgrade, we will always have skew among components, how will this impact your work?
-- Does this enhancement involve coordinating behavior in the control plane and in the kubelet?
-How does an n-2 kubelet without this feature available behave when this feature is used?
-- Will any other components on the node change?
-For example, changes to CSI, CRI or CNI may require updating that component before the kubelet.

 ## Implementation History